 How you can support EHT Uganda

-To this end, the Education and Health Trust Uganda has been set up.
+In 2013 the Education and Health Trust Uganda was set up.
 The range of work and indications of what can be achieved at relatively low cost are reported on this website.
 It is significant of the "value for money" of this work that a major cost of training work is the air fare from the UK.

-The Trust is entirely dependent on financial donations to sustain the ongoing projects and consider applications from any new community projects within Uganda.
+The Trust is entirely dependent on financial donations to sustain the ongoing projects, continue to support our current students and be able to take on any new community projects in Uganda.

 Use of Trust Funds